 Vitamin B12 is a key player in protein metabolism, the formation of red blood cells, and nervous system health.
 Even though a wide variety of animal-based foods contain the nutrient, vitamin B12 deficiency still manages to affect a significant number of people.
-Dr. Robert Gonzalez and the excellent team of clinicians at ProHealth Physical Medicine in Studio City, Los Angeles offer vitamin B12 injections to treat or help prevent this critical and all-too-common nutritional deficiency.
+Our excellent team of clinicians at ProHealth Physical Medicine in Studio City, Los Angeles offer vitamin B12 injections to treat or help prevent this critical and all-too-common nutritional deficiency.

 Vitamin B12 is a water-soluble vitamin, meaning any remaining amount that your body can’t use leaves your body through your urine.
 Still, your body can store a certain degree of the nutrient in your liver, for use when your diet may not supply enough.
 In addition to being critical to your blood’s ability to transport oxygen to all the cells in your body, vitamin B12 is also essential to neurological function.

 Animal proteins, including red meat, poultry, fish, eggs, milk and dairy products all have the vitamin.
 Certain types of nutritional yeast also contain vitamin B12, as do products that have been specifically fortified with the nutrient.